uhop/dcl-site/source/docs/general/supercalls/index.md

 As you can see the internal function pulls a super method from the outer function.
-It allows for the outer function to be called during "class"/object creation time, it returns its internal function, which is called as a method.
+It allows for the outer function to be called during "class"/object creation time, which returns its internal function to be called as a method.

 The outer function is called once per "class" creation, and returns the closure (the inner function) with its super bound.
-After that its never called, and all calls to super methods are done directly to the inner function.
+After that its never called, and all calls to super methods go directly to the inner function.
 This way we have no performance penalty per call.

 Let's count pros: